d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 Next, why we use a "negative" $\log$?
 Intuitively, more frequent events should contain less information than less common events, since we often gain more information from an unusual case than a regular one.
 However, because of $\log$ monotonically increasing with the probabilities, we need a negative sign to reverse their relationship.

 Last, where does the "expectation" function come from?
-Well, for a random variable $X$ follows a given probability distribution, entropy can be interpreted as the average amount of surprise from observing $X$.
+For a random variable $X$ follows a given probability distribution, entropy can be interpreted as the average amount of surprise from observing $X$.
 For example, imagine that a slot machine system emits statistical independently symbols ${s_1, \ldots, s_k}$ with probabilities ${p_1, \ldots, p_k}$ respectively.
 Then the entropy of this system equals to the average amount of self-information from observing each output, i.e.,

 $$H(S) = \sum_i {p_i \cdot I(s_i)} = - \sum_i {p_i \cdot \log p_i}.$$